-Recovery of files encrypted by Ytbn Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by Ytbn Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting Ytbn Ransomware Files